Cxynthia/CS7280-SP22-Project2-XinyiChen/README.md

 #### Dynamo

-Apache Cassandra relies on Amazon's Dynamo distributed storage key-value system, especially on the following styels:
+Apache Cassandra relies on Amazon's Dynamo distributed storage key-value system, especially on the following styles:
 - Dataset partitioning using consistent hashing
 - multi-master replication using versioned data and tunable consistency
 - Distributed cluster membership and failure detection via a gossip protocol